marlonsingleton/A_Walkthrough_AZ_CLI/README.md

     --verbose                          : Increase logging verbosity.
 Use --debug for full debug logs.

-Everyone want's to have more insight about their resource usage right?
+Everyone want's to have more insight about their resource usage, right?
 So I went deeper with this one.
 Here's the usage of the first 3 services under my subscription for the date ranges mentioned.

 marlon@linux:~$ az consumption usage list -s 2019-04-01 -e 2019-05-01 --query '[:3].{Service:consumedService,Currency:currency,Usage:usageQuantity}' -o table